YangCatalog/admin_ui/README.md

 #### Cronjob healthcheck

 Unlike services healthcheck, the cronjobs healthcheck are not refreshed at one minute intervals.
 They simply show the status of the last cronjob run.
-Most of them are performed once a day, so there is no need for refresh.
-The status of each cronjob can acquire following 2 states:
+Most of them are performed once a day, so there is no need to refresh.
+A cronjob can be in one of the following 3 states:

+-   **In Progress** - The script is still running.
--   **Fail** - Error occurred while running the script and the script did not finished successfully.
+-   **Fail** - An error occurred while running the script.
 -   **Success** - The script ran successfully, without errors.

 #### Usage